Identity Crisis (DC Comics): Plot summary

+During the questioning of several villains by the heroes, former League member Firestorm is stabbed through the chest by Shadow Thief with Shining Knight's sword.
+Firestorm's nuclear powers reach critical mass and he detonates in the atmosphere.

 Wally West questions Green Arrow again after accidentally seeing a snapshot of the battle on the Satellite in Light's mind, which reveals that Batman was also present.
 Green Arrow confesses that Batman had left immediately after the battle, but unexpectedly returned just as the mind wipe was taking place.
 He disapproved of this and nearly attacked the other heroes; he was magically restrained and his memory of the incident was repressed.
-Batman locates the Calculator's hideout, but discovers the villain anticipated this and abandoned it.
-The autopsy of Sue Dibny's body by Doctor Mid-Nite and Mister Terrific, members of the Justice Society, reveals that she was killed by an infarction in her brain caused by an unidentified microscopic person.
+Batman locates Calculator's hideout, but discovers the villain anticipated this and abandoned it.
+The autopsy of Sue Dibny's body by Doctor Mid-Nite and Mister Terrific, members of the Justice Society, reveals Dibny was killed by an infarction in her brain.
+A microscopic scan of Dibny's brain reveals small footprints as a clue to the infarction's cause.

-Batman, Mid-Nite, and Terrific realize that Sue was murdered by someone who has access to Ray Palmer's technology, which as the Atom, he uses to shrink himself to subatomic size.
-Almost simultaneously, Palmer learns that Jean is aware of the note sent to Jack Drake (which had been kept secret) and realizes she is the killer.
-Loring claims she did not mean to kill Sue, and it was not her intention for Jack Drake to be killed, arguing that she sent the note and gun so he could protect himself.
-Loring states that she undertook the plan to bring Ray back into her life.
+Doctor Mid-Nite, Mister Terrific, and Batman realize that Dibny was murdered by someone who has access to Ray Palmer's shrinking technology.
+Almost simultaneously, Palmer learns that Loring is aware of the note sent to Jack Drake (which had been kept secret) and realizes she is the killer.
+Loring claims she did not mean to kill Dibny, and it was not her intention for Jack Drake to be killed, arguing that she sent the note and gun so he could protect himself.
+Loring states that she undertook the plan (including faking the attempt on her own life) in order to bring Ray back into her life.
 Realizing that Loring is insane, he has her committed to Arkham Asylum before being wracked by guilt over his former wife's actions then disappeared.
-In the final scene with the Justice League, Wally West is awkward in the presence of Batman, who is suspicious of his behavior.
+Wally West is awkward in the presence of Batman, who is suspicious of his behavior.

 Aftermath

-The ramifications of Identity Crisis are depicted in the title Flash, as his Rogues Gallery villains band together at the funeral of Boomerang; the one-shot Countdown to Infinite Crisis, as well as one of its tie-ins, The OMAC Project; and the title JLA, which reveals that Batman remembered the events in question at some point afterwards (because of what Zatanna had done to him was not deep), which explains his paranoia against both heroes and villains that led him to create the Brother MK I satellite to monitor superhumans, which is an important factor in the 2005–2006 crossover storyline Infinite Crisis.
-It is revealed in that storyline that the Justice League's mind manipulation, Jean Loring's turn to villainy, and Sue Dibny's rape by Dr. Light were three of the many indirect changes effected by Alexander Luthor Jr. and Superboy-Prime when they caused overlaps of parallel timelines (Hypertime) from their pocket universe since after the events of Crisis on Infinite Earths.
+The fallout of Identity Crisis directly sets up Infinite Crisis.
+In The Flash, the Rogues gather for Captain Boomerang's funeral, while Countdown to Infinite Crisis, The OMAC Project, and JLA track the rising tensions.
+Meanwhile, Countdown to Infinite Crisis reveals that Batman eventually remembered the Justice League's mind-wipe.
+This discovery fueled years of paranoia, driving him to build the Brother MK I surveillance satellite to monitor superhumans—a pivotal catalyst for the 2005–2006 crossover.
+It is revealed in that storyline that the Justice League's mind manipulation, Jean Loring's turn to villainy, and Sue Dibny's rape by Doctor Light were three of the many indirect changes effected by Alexander Luthor Jr. and Superboy-Prime when they caused overlaps of parallel timelines (Hypertime) from their pocket universe since after the events of Crisis on Infinite Earths.